conan-io/docs/ci_tutorial/products_pipeline/distributed_build.rst

     $ conan remote add develop http://localhost:8081/artifactory/api/conan/develop

-We will obviate by now the ``mapviewer/1.0`` and focus this section in the ``game/1.0`` product.
+We will obviate by now the ``mapviewer/1.0`` product and focus this section in the ``game/1.0`` product.
-The first step is to compute the "build-order", that is, the list of packages that need to be build, and in what order.
+The first step is to compute the "build-order", that is, the list of packages that need to be built, and in what order.
 This is done with the following ``conan graph build-order`` command:

 .. code-block:: bash